 Instrumentations that decide not to populate

-Recommended attributes due to performance, security, privacy, or other consideration by default, SHOULD use the
+Recommended attributes due to performance, security, privacy, or other consideration by default, SHOULD allow for users to

-Optional requirement level on them if the attributes are logically applicable.
+Opt-In requirement level (if the attributes are logically applicable).

 Instrumentations SHOULD populate the attribute if and only if the user configures the instrumentation to do so.
 Instrumentation that doesn’t support configuration MUST NOT populate